DanielRunningen/SpeedFriendingMatcher/README.md

 ##### `contact_methods`

-This expression is simply an `or` list of all the contact methods that a participant can give information for in your survey. **Please be sure to include at least `email` so the results can be printed correclty.**
+This expression is simply an `or` list of all the contact methods that a participant can give information for in your survey. **Please be sure to include at least `email` so the results can be printed correctly.**